hhihn/HVCL/README.md

 # Hierarchically Structured Task-Agnostic Continual Learning
 Code basis for Hierarchically Structured Task-Agnostic Continual Learning, which you can find as pre-print on arxiv under [this](https://arxiv.org/pdf/2110.12667.pdf) link.
-You can also check out our [projet page](https://sites.google.com/view/hvcl/home).
+You can also check out our [project page](https://sites.google.com/view/hvcl/home).

 ## Minimum Requirements: